ekamperi/ekamperi.github.io/_posts/2021-01-29-why-is-normal-distribution-so-ubiquitous.md

 </p>

 ## References
-1. Statistical Rethinking: A Bayesian Course with Examples in R and Stan; Second Edition
+1. Statistical Rethinking: A Bayesian Course with Examples in R and Stan; Second Edition, by Richard McElreath.
+2. Neural Networks and Learning Machines 3rd Edition, by Simon Haykin.